warhead38/MazeGame/README.md

 # MazeGame
-->u can access the game from the asset->sceneee1 ->unity should be installed
+->u can access the game from the asset->sceneee1 and unity should be installed